Year projects were funded:

 • Silvia Seoni (Research Assistant)

-• Kristen M. Meiburger (Tenure-track Assistant Professor (RTD/b))
+• Kristen Meiburger (Tenure-track Assistant Professor (RTD/b))

 • Objective monitoring of axial symptoms in Parkinson's disease: quantitative assessment in daily life based on the use of wearables, video sensing and artificial intelligence (OMNIA-PARK)